michelled/weavly.org/src/activities/lets-go-to-europe.md

 subject: Goal Based
 relatedActivities:
   - Game on!
+  - Adventures on the stormy sea
-description: "In this activity, learners build a program to travel to different countries and sites across Europe. "
+description: "In this activity, learners build a program to travel to different countries and cities across Europe. "
 metaImage: /assets/media/mission-_let-s_go_to_europe.png
 metaImageAlt: "This illustration show a map of Europe and backpack. "
 whatYouNeed: |-